The 7-year-old girl had been fighting the most common childhood cancer, acute lymphoblastic leukemia (ALL), for more than a year.

 Another option: clinical trial

 At CHOP, Kari and Tom were introduced to the idea of enrolling their daughter in a clinical trial, the type of cutting-edge option they’d been looking for.
-They learned that Emily qualified for CTL019 — an experimental T cell therapy for advanced B cell leukemias and lymphomas.
+They learned that Emily qualified for an experimental T-cell therapy for advanced B cell leukemias and lymphomas.

 In certain cancers, including the type of ALL that Emily was battling, a subset of cells in the immune system become leukemia.
 These are called B cells.
 Another set of cells in the immune system, called T cells, normally recognize and attack invading disease.
 But in cancers like ALL, the abnormal leukemia cells fly under the radar of the normal T cells that are meant to kill them.

-In the experimental treatment Emily qualified for, her T cells would be collected from her blood, then reengineered in a lab to recognize and attach to a protein called CD19 that is found only on the surface of B cells.
+In the experimental treatment, Emily's T cells would be collected from her blood, then reprogrammed in a lab to recognize and attach to a protein called CD19 that is found only on the surface of B cells.
 After this reengineering, the cells are called chimeric antigen receptor T cells.
 When the reengineered cells are put back into the patient, they disperse throughout the body to find and kill cancerous B cells.

 First pediatric patient in trial

-On April 17, 2012, Emily became the first pediatric patient to be treated with CTL019.
+On April 17, 2012, Emily became the first pediatric patient to be treated with T-cell therapy.